10 Money Saving Hacks for Parents

 Let's face it, baby food is expensive, as are those handy pouches they come in these days.
 Spend a couple of hours over the weekend making your own purees and freezing them in an ice-cube tray to make smaller portions for younger babies.
 For older babies, consider purchasing reusable food pouches and filling them with your own purees or apple sauce purchased by the jar.
 Better yet, feed your baby what you're eating for dinner -- just make sure to separate her portion before adding spices.

-- Plan Your Meals Around the Weekly Store Circular
+- Plan Your Meals Around the Reduced Section

-A great way to save on your grocery spending is to create a meal plan using the meats and produce that are on sale.
-For more tips, read on to Grocery Shopping on a Budget.
+A great way to save on your grocery spending is to create a meal plan using the meats and produce that are reduced.

 - Order Groceries Online

-If items you don't need tend to find their way into your grocery cart, shop online.
-Many grocery stores now offer customers the ability to shop online and pick up their orders at the store, and some even deliver.
+If items you don't need tend to find their way into your shopping trolley, shop online.
+Many supermarket chains now offer customers the ability to shop online and deliver.
 Shopping online can help you stick to your list and your grocery budget.

-Not only are the clothing, toys and baby gear sold at consignment sales in excellent condition (they have to be in order to be sold), they're often priced at 50 to 70 percent off retail.
-The range of items you can purchase gently used at children's consignment sales is immense -- including books, DVDs, puzzles and maternity wear.
+Not only are the clothing, toys and baby gear sold at charity shops in excellent condition (they have to be in order to be sold) at low prices.
+The range of items you can purchase include books, DVDs, puzzles and maternity wear.
 This is one money-saving hack you must check out.
-Not only can you save money shopping at children's consignment sales, but you can earn money by consigning your children's outgrown clothing and toys.
+Not only can you save money shopping in charity shops, but you are helping a good cause.

 - Buy Gifts Year-Round

 After-holiday sales are a great time to pick up toys and other gifts at steep discounts.
 Plan ahead, and you can create a gift closet for birthdays throughout the year.
-If you're shopping for children's birthday parties, be sure to set a budget (say, five to 10 dollars) and stick to it.
+If you're shopping for children's birthday parties, be sure to set a budget and stick to it.

 - Utilize Your Public Library